 Tapping tax-free college savings

 You can take tax-free distributions for qualified education expenses from your child's 529 College Savings Plan or Coverdell Education Savings Account.
 You can use tax-free withdrawals from Coverdell ESAs and 529 College Savings Plans in the same year as the American Opportunity or Lifetime Learning credits, as long as you don't use them for the same expenses.

 Interest earned on Series EE or Series I Savings Bonds issued after 1989 can be tax-free if the bond is redeemed and used to pay for qualified college tuition and fees.
-For 2012, this tax break begins to phase out at $109,250 of income for married joint filers ($72,850 for single taxpayers).
+For 2016, this tax break begins to phase out at $115,750 of modified adjusted gross income (MAGI) for married joint filers ($77,200 for single taxpayers).
 The tax-free Savings Bond provision cannot be used for expenses that are used to claim other educational tax breaks such as the American Opportunity or Lifetime Learning credits.